Samizo-AITL/Samizo-AITL.github.io/portal/en/index.md

 ---

-# ⚙️ MEMS — Where Abstraction Meets Reality
+# ⚙️ MEMS / Physical Boundary

-A boundary domain where
-**abstract models are tested against real physical structures**,
-revealing the limits of simplification and guiding design decisions toward MEMS.
+A layer that starts from physical models and, through abstraction, control, and design decisions, reaches the MEMS embodiment as the boundary where abstract models cease to be valid.

 ---